 Who should use it: Anyone looking to smooth out wrinkles caused by repeated muscle movement in areas such as the forehead and around the eyes.
 It’s also a good pick for anyone with dry skin as it helps allocate moisture to the area of application.

 How often can you use it: It can be used daily.

-Works well with: One study suggests that it works well in conjunction with another peptide, tripeptide-10-cirtrulline, which increases the permeability for argireline to penetrate to a depth where it can target muscles that cause wrinkles, says Linkner.
+Works well with: One study suggests that it works well in conjunction with another peptide, tripeptide-10-citrulline, which increases the permeability for Argireline to penetrate to a depth where it can target muscles that cause wrinkles.
 It’s also often combined with hyaluronic acid to up the hydration benefits.

 What is Argireline?

 Argireline is just a brand name for a particular peptide, acetyl hexapeptide-3 (aka acetyl hexapeptide-8).
 As a quick reminder, peptides are short chains of amino acids, the foundation for proteins, including collagen and elastin, making them essential for healthy, youthful skin, says Shah.
 While various peptides are common in skincare, this one differs in its ability to reduce muscle movement and the accompanying wrinkles that come with it; it’s the first peptide with a targeted effect on expression wrinkles, notes Shah.
 “Everyone is trying to mimic Botox's contenders, and so far, argireline is one of the best contenders,” adds Linkner.
 Argireline is a peptide that affects nerve-to-muscle communication so that the muscles can’t adequately contract, she explains.
 Along with its muscle-paralyzing effects, it also stimulates collagen production, further helping to keep skin smooth and wrinkle-free.